pocco81/true-zen.nvim/README.md

 - `right_padding`: (Integer) sets padding for the right.
 - `top_padding`: (Integer) sets padding for the top.
 - `bottom_padding`: (Integer) sets padding for the bottom.
-- `custome_bg = ""` (String) use setting to set a bg color if your coloscheme doesn't support one/you don't want to set one for Nvim as a whole but only for TrueZen.nvim.
+- `custome_bg` (String) used for setting a bg color if your coloscheme doesn't provide one already/you don't want to set one for Nvim as a whole but only for TrueZen.nvim.
+If you already have a BG color, leave the quotes empty.
 Refer to the FAQ about this.
+- `disable_bg_configuration`: (Boolean) disable any background configuration/interaction.
+Use it only if you have issues with the backgrounds (although I strongly recommend checkgin the FAQ about this and/or using the `custome_bg` setting for this)
+- `disable_fillchars_configuration`: (Boolean) disables fillchars interactions.
+By default the plugin hides them all to give that "clean" look.
+If you are having issues with the fillchars try setting them on your config (`:help 'fillchars'`), but if that didn' help either, then set this option to `true`.
+- `force_when_plus_one_window`: (Boolean) by default you can't toggle Ataraxis if there is more than one window open, this is to prevent layout issues.
+If set to `true`, TrueZen will quits all the other windows (not buffers) before entering Ataraxis mode on the current window.
+As a workaround, check the `integration_tzfocus_tzataraxis` integration and the `"experimental"` `focus_method`.
+- `force_hide_statusline`: (Boolean) forcefully hide the statusline if it isn't being compliant.

 ## Focus
 - `margin_of_error`: (Integer > 1) adjusts MOE (margin of error) for focus mode.
 Less = more precision, however, it's recommended to keep the defaults, or at least a number >= 2.
+This only matters if `focus_method` is set to `"native"`.
+- `focus_method`: (String: "native"/"experimental") sets focusing method. `"native"` uses "vim's way" of focusing windows.
+The drawback of this method is that it tends to break if you resize the terminal. `"experimental"` is a new way of focusing windows that allows for free terminal resizing.
+It works by creating a buffer of the current window and opening it in "fullscreen".
+This focusing method is crucial for the `integration_tzfocus_tzataraxis` integration and will also allow you to toggle `Ataraxis` on a window that's being focused!

 # 🧻 Key-bindings